naztronaut/e28/peer-review.md

 ### Do you have any additional comments not covered in the above questions?

 Great work on this project!
 It's easy to follow and understand and I think anyone using this for the first time will have no problem.
 The idea and execution was great and I enjoyed going through the app!

+One thing I've learned over the years when using git is to commit a lot.
+It makes rolling back easier and if you work with others, it helps you see the thought process that you all are going through.
+I fail to follow my own advice a lot of the time with personal projects but at my job, I've gotten used to commiting every time I change something significant (don't really have to push until you are ready).